Film Spoilers and

 Entrapment Within A Mexican Estate and In A Catholic Cathedral

-During this surrealistic and macabre Luis Bunuel comedy, all twenty of the privileged class, bourgeois dinner guests (after attending a religious play about a naive virgin) hesitated to leave the Mexican estate on "Calle de la Providencia" - trapped or held in for days by an inexplicable and baffling force, a psychological barrier, sheep-like behavior, or by rueful acceptance or suggestion.
+During this surrealistic and macabre Luis Bunuel comedy, all twenty of the privileged class, bourgeois dinner guests (after attending a religious play about a naive virgin) hesitated to leave the Mexican estate on "Calle de la Providencia."
+They were trapped or held in for days by an inexplicable and baffling force, a psychological barrier, sheep-like behavior, or by rueful acceptance or suggestion.

 Eventually the desperate party guests, no longer attended by proletariat workers (the cook and other servants had left), barbarically turned against their aristocrat host Senor Edmundo Nobilé (Enrique Rambal) for feeling self-entrapped and insulated.